rayne-wiselman/azure-content/articles/hyper-v-recovery-manager-azure.md

 	<ul>
 	<li>Select the private key (.pfx) that you imported to the VMM server.</li>
 	<li>Select the vault in which you want to register the server.</li>
-	<li>Specify in the vault key.
+	<li>Specify the vault key.
 This is the vault key you generated earlier.
 Cut and paste the key value from the Quick Start page.</li>
 	</ul>

 	![Certificate Register](./media/hyper-v-recovery-manager-configure-vault/RS_CertReg1.png)

 6. On the Data Encryption page, you specify whether you want to allow the option to encrypt data during replication for a specific cloud.
 If you select this option, an SSL certificate will be automatically generated.
 When you run a failover, you’ll need to select this certificate.
 After you enable this setting, you can enable or disable data encryption for a cloud in the Azure Site Recovery portal.
 For this tutorial leave the default setting and click <b>Next</b>.

 	![Certificate Vault](./media/hyper-v-recovery-manager-configure-vault/RS_CertReg2.png)